dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 ## ***Design Review Decision***

-This API is accepted but it is renamed to `AutoGenerateRootContextTraceId `
+This API is accepted but the property renamed to `AutoGenerateRootContextTraceId `

 ```C#
     public sealed class ActivityListener